williamflynt/quickplan/README.md

 ## Quickstart

-This gets you up as quickly as possible.
+This gets you up and running as quickly as possible.

 ### Prerequisites